ebi-ait/hca-ebi-wrangler-central/technology_types_explanors/CITE_seq/Overview.md

 - Raw HTO sequencing data with an HTO barcode sequence.
 HTO data are mapped to a typically 10-12 bp reference HTO list separately.

 - An HTO antibody index index file which has the format “feature_barcode, feature_name".
 This should include the DNA barcode sequence and the antibody name, antibody ID or multiplex HTO sample ID.
 The mapped barcode counts might also be included in this file.
-See example dataset [here]().
+See example dataset [here](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/Add-technology-type-info-folder/technology_types_explanors/CITE_seq/example_datasets/GSM2895283_Hashtag-HTO-count.csv).

 - Raw ADT sequencing data with an ADT barcode sequence.
 ADT data are mapped to a typically 10-12 bp reference ADT list separately.

 - An ADT antibody index index file which has the format “feature_barcode, feature_name".
 This should include the DNA barcode sequence and the antibody name, antibody ID or multiplex HTO sample ID.
 The mapped barcode counts might also be included in this file.
-See example dataset [here]().
+See example dataset [here](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/Add-technology-type-info-folder/technology_types_explanors/CITE_seq/example_datasets/GSM2895283_Hashtag-ADT-1-count.csv).

-- The HTO feature data and ADT feature data might be aggregated in 1 file, in which case the "feature type" will also be included in the file.
-See example dataset [here]().
+- The HTO feature data and ADT feature data might be aggregated in 1 file, in which case the "feature type" will also be included in the file ("cite-seq" or "hashtag").